nus-cs2103-AY2223S1/ip/docs/README.md

 ### `add` - Add a new task to your task list.

       There are 3 tpyes of tasks: todo, deadline, and event.

       Examples of adding tasks:

          `add todo todo_name`

          `add deadline deadline_name /by YYYY/MM/DD`

          `add event event_name /at YYYY/MM/DD`

       Expected outcome:

       Add the respective tasks into the task list.

+      _Dates must follow the YYYY/MM/DD format_

 ### `list` - List all of the tasks in your task list.